There’s more to New Balance’s running shoe assortment than meets the eye.

 Within this buyer’s guide, the Fresh Foam Roav is a good example.

 Just like adidas, New Balance sells many trail running shoes below $100.
 There are a couple of models with Fresh Foam midsoles while the rest have a traditional build.
-What’s interesting is that these are purpose-built trail shoes and not merely road-running models retrofitted with a knobby outsole.
+What’s interesting is that some of them are purpose-built trail shoes and not merely road-running models retrofitted with a knobby outsole.

-Without further ado, here’re our seven affordable picks sorted by category.
+Without further ado, here’re our eight affordable picks sorted by two categories – road and trail.

-The single-density, 8 mm drop midsole offers a smooth and moderately cushioned ride for most runs.
-At the same time, you won’t find the softness of the more expensive Fresh Foam products; the Arishi has a firm cushioning that is vaguely reminiscent of the original 980.
+The single-density midsole offers a smooth and moderately cushioned ride for most runs, daily sessions included.
+At the same time, you won’t find the softness of the more expensive Fresh Foam products; the Arishi has a firm-ish cushioning that is vaguely reminiscent of the original 980.

-This is the only conventional road running shoe in this guide.
+This is one of the few conventional road running shoes in this guide.
 It doesn’t have a Fresh Foam midsole or an upper designed to attract Gen-X consumers.
 The 680V6 has a toned-down running shoe design with a dual-density midsole; the 680 has a softer Abzorb foam layer under the heel.

-The articulated outsole complements the EVA midsole to result in a cushioned yet supportive ride for daily runs.
+The articulated outsole complements the EVA midsole to produce a cushioned yet supportive ride for daily runs.
 The 680V6 is good value at $75 retail.

 Be warned, this shoe is more daily style and less performance running.
-Though the full-length Fresh Foam midsole provides sufficient underfoot padding, the upper doesn’t have the level of secure lock-down required for the more serious stuff.
+Though the full-length Fresh Foam midsole provides sufficient underfoot padding, the upper lock-down is found wanting when things get more serious.

 The Origami-esque heel design doesn’t grip as securely as it should, and the bootie midfoot fit with its stretch band has an easygoing nature.